nodejs/TSC/README.md

 To request access, [open an issue](https://github.com/nodejs/TSC/issues/new).

-## Strategic Initiatives
+## Strategic initiatives

-At any one time the Node.js project has a number of strategic initiatives underway.
-The goal of the TSC is to have a champion for each of these initiatives and to support the initiatives in order to enable their success.
+At any one time, the Node.js project has many strategic initiatives underway.
+The goal of the TSC is to have a champion for each of these initiatives and to support the initiatives to enable their success.

 For more information look here: